 Community Commercial: Community Commercial is intended to provide for daily and lifestyle needs and services for the residents of Murdock Village, as well as the residents of the general community.
-Uses may include general retail, offices, hotels/motels, professional services, residential, healthcare, assisted living facilities, restaurants, and business services.
+Uses may include general retail, offices, professional services, residential, healthcare, assisted living facilities, restaurants, and business services.
+Community Commercial sites will range in size from ten to 25 acres, but the total acreage of Community Commercial shall not exceed 35 acres.

-Office Showroom: Office Showroom is intended for activities that diversify the economic base of the community and are limited to light fabrication, service, printing, storage and packaging uses which will not have nuisance impacts on adjacent uses from dust, odor, noise, vibration, or glare to adjacent uses.
+Office Showroom: Office Showroom is intended for activities that diversify the economic base of the community and are limited to light fabrication, service, printing, storage and packaging uses which do not have nuisance impacts on adjacent uses from dust, odor, noise, vibration, or glare to adjacent uses.
 Office Showroom shall be designed and developed to protect the integrity of any surrounding residential land uses.